Section 230: Criticism

-Prominent American journalist John Seigenthaler linked Wikipedia's immunity from their liability on the Wikipedia Seigenthaler biography incident to Section 230, remarking in his op-ed on USA Today that "we live in a universe of new media with phenomenal opportunities for worldwide communications and research – but populated by volunteer vandals with poison-pen intellects.
+American journalist John Seigenthaler linked Wikipedia's immunity from liability in the Wikipedia Seigenthaler biography incident in 2005 to Section 230, remarking in an op-ed in USA Today that "we live in a universe of new media with phenomenal opportunities for worldwide communications and research – but populated by volunteer vandals with poison-pen intellects.
 Congress has enabled them and protects them".